 Black Hill is a 304-metre hill that separates Tiu Keng Leng and Lam Tin in the southeastern New Territories.
 And from what I learned, the hill served a purpose during the time Kai Tak Airport was operational.

-Situated on Section 3 of the Wilson Trail, Black Hill is often combined with the Devil’s Peak Hike.
+Situated on Section 3 of the Wilson Trail, Black Hill is often combined with Devil’s Peak and Mau Wu Shan.
 However, we chose to hike to Black Hill from Tiu Keng Leng, and end at Lam Tin.
 And our guide will focus on this route.

 Black Hill Hike map & details

 Like some of the hills in Hong Kong, Black Hill can also be identified from a distance.
 The two former aviation reflectors (that look like empty billboards) that occupy the summit of Black Hill can be spotted from afar.

 Black Hill is the highest point along the ridge that separates Tiu Keng Leng and Lam Tin.
 Our route starts from Tiu Keng Leng, takes a short detour to Black Hill, and then heads down to Lam Tin.